jonsimonsen/webaoa/README.md

 v0.51: Possibly the last version in 2017.
 Has slightly more updated info about DREIS (still needs some more input before it's in a reasonably publishable state).

 v0.55: Expand the activity page, and possibly the job pages.
--Under development...
 -Added images and description to the different activity centers.
 -Made a slight change in how phone numbers are displayed.
 -Changed the JS to read additional html from files.
 -Firefox still works fine, but Chrome must be started from cmd (start chrome --allow-file-access-from-files).
--Look into using JS to read user stories from text files.
+-Now using JS to read user stories from text files.

+v0.56: Clean up the JS file, and try to incorporate more JS in arbeid.html.
+-Under development...

 TODO: An idea of combining DREIS and DagsJobben into a single page with JS to select the content exists, but it is currently unclear if this is a reasonable step (considering resulting design and time usage).